jokeru/facebook/_posts/2021-06-06-double_marathon.md

 Wildfit 90 Days challenge - 15 Feb to 15 May 2021 (couple solid weeks of ketosis)

+3 days before, 50% more water daily (3L / day in my case)

 race nutrition
 2 x nakd